IsmaelTerreno/academy/README.md

-# WIP: Academy

 # Demo REST API with SQlAlchemy flask postgres and testing.

+## Academy

+The idea is one Academy API with some basic requirements.

-Use cases to implements:
+Use cases implemented:

 *   There are Teachers.
 *   There are Students.